waynemot/homepage_jekyll/_posts/2021-12-28-Building-A-Site.markdown

 I have been using JetBrain's
 RubyMine, but equally capable IDEs like
-VisualStudio, NetBeans and Eclipse can be used that support HTML, Javascript, and Ruby and/or Liquid support (with plugins as required).
+VisualStudio, NetBeans and Eclipse can be used that support HTML, Javascript, and Ruby and/or Liquid (with plugins as required).
 You can do development on CSCE, or your own system and then upload the project to deploy it on the CSE server.
 I use Github to perform this upload step, which requires using [git][git] project management to push up from my system and pull the changes down to CSCE.
 You can also use `sftp`, remote